IV:07:04 Leave Policies

 A. Eligibility to Accrue Sick Leave

 1. Regular full-time employees and academic personnel, regardless of probationary status, shall be eligible to accrue sick leave.
+All eligible employees (regular full-time and regular part-time) will accrue sick leave after working more than 50% of the month.

 2. Regular part-time employees, including academic personnel scheduled to carry less than a full teaching load or its equivalent, regardless of probationary status, shall be eligible to accrue sick leave on a prorated basis equal to the percentage of their employment to full-time employment.